 In addition to covering short-term expenses, HSAs can help in the long term.
 You can save your expense receipts for as long as you’d like.
 While you save your receipts, your money is growing tax free inside your HSA investments.
 Then, you can submit your receipts after 5, 10, or even 30 years to claim all of that money to use in retirement.

 Along with the receipt hack that some people use, HSAs, in general, can be instrumental in offsetting the astronomical healthcare costs that many people face at the traditional retirement age and beyond.
 Though you can no longer contribute to an HSA once you turn 65, you can continue to withdraw money as needed.

 When it comes to the HSA vs 401k, there is one big drawback to the HSA account.
 Your contributions are much more limited with an HSA.
-In 2021, an individual can contribute $3,600 per year ($3,650 in 2022).
-A family can contribute $7,200 ($7,300 in 2022).
+In 2022, an individual can contribute $3,650 per year.
+A family can contribute $7,300.
 This lower contribution threshold means that you have less investing opportunity compared to a 401k.